 Between the constant flow of new attractions and the city’s rich history, Buffalo is appearing in the national spotlight more and more.
 The second largest city in New York has so much to offer, and with our urban location, Canisius is right in the middle of the action!

-Because of our prime location, Canisius students receive CRAM Passes, a card that gives you free rides on the subway and buses.
+Because of our prime location, Canisius students receive CRAM Passes on an as needed basis issed by the student life office.
 Our public transportation can take you just about anywhere throughout the city, and the metro in particular will bring you to many different restaurants, stores, parks, historic sites, and more across a 6.4 mile stretch of Main Street.
 It’s certainly easier than driving through the city and finding parking, and it’s more environmentally friendly, too!